yanglyu520/golang-web-app-backend/README.md

 # golang web app Playbook

+---
+## What we building

+We eventually build a webapp with apigateway and multiple lambda functions serve as microservices and RDS as a database.
+## Goal in study
+1. Understand the tcp server
+2. Understand how to use the http server, mux
+3. Understand how to connect your golang web app to a database
+4. Understand how to use the aws sdk go to create a serverless web app

+## Users of this Playbook

+There are 3 stages of learning a programming language.
+These set of exercises are only targeting for understanding the packages packages that make a golang web backend.

+- Syntax
+- Packages
+- Idioms

+Therefore, it is a prerequisites that you have already understand the syntax of golang languages.
+---
 ## Exercise 1: play with postman
 - learning why we use postman
 - learning different usage to test API with postman